mnot/I-D/draft-nottingham-http-structure-retrofit.md

 ## Links

-The field-value of the Link header field {{!RFC8288}} can be represented as a Structured Field by representing the URI-Reference as a string, and link-param as parameters.
+The field value of the Link header field {{!RFC8288}} can be represented in the SF-Link List Structured Field by representing the URI-Reference as a string, and link-param as parameters.

-* Link: SF-Link

 For example: